altaibayar/RoundButton/README.md

 * roundLineWidth: CGFloat - Width of the circle border
 * innerLineWidth: CGFloat - Width of the lines in the circle

 Each state is defined by array of array of coordinates (CGPoint) in 5x5 field.
-Each array describes on connected line.
+Each array describes one connected line.
 If array contains only 1 coordinate then 0.25 unit of circle is drawn using the point as it's center.

 ![screenshot]
 (img.PNG)